madebypixel02/so_long/README.md

 - Add support for both ``linux`` and ``MacOS``
 - Implement several players in a single map
 - Ability to save a direction for when it's available
-- Added over 30 test maps (most of them playable)
+- Added 30 test maps (most of them playable)
 - Restrict ending or resetting the game while pacman is dying

 ## Gameplay